-- Related to the above, in the scene where Suzi is trying to talk to Beth about a boy she likes as Beth and Lyle are preparing sushi, Lyle is struggling to top a gunkan maki with what looks like thinned-out miso paste.
+- As Suzi talks to Beth about a boy she likes, Beth and Lyle are preparing sushi for the party guests.
+Lyle is struggling to top a gunkan maki with what looks like thinned-out miso paste.
 He tries using chopsticks to spread the miso, which is very thick and sticky, on top of the sushi piece.
 He switches to using a spoon, only to go back to using the chopsticks.
 When he finally finishes making his gunkan maki, he holds it out to Beth and Suzi to put on the next platter of sushi to be brought out to the party guests... only to be ignored by both as Suzi leaves the kitchen with the platter and Beth begins prepping another one.

 - Julie is slightly embarrassed that her parents are, well, hippies who try to relate to her rather than be parents.
 True enough, when she gets home late after hooking up with Randy her parents comfort her rather than scold her.

-- The drivers' education portion of Julie's school day, where she and her three friends hold a talk-fest about Julie hooking up with Randy.
-Meanwhile, the poor driving instructor (Richard Sanders!) is screaming for dear life in the passenger seat...
+- During drivers' ed at school, Julie and the other Valley Girls are having a gabfest about Julie hooking up with Randy while the poor driving instructor (Richard Sanders!) is screaming for dear life in the passenger seat...

 - While Randy is beating the crap out of Jerkass Tommy offstage, behind the stage curtain, the members of Josie Cotton's backing band keep stealing glances at the action while the teacher who is supposed to introduce the king and queen of the prom drones on.